 A second major crisis occurred in August 1994 when a tornado damaged the Thrift Shop and destroyed the Service Ministry Building.
 Opportunity again came out of crisis and the community rallied to rebuild.
 A new Thrift Shop was built and the administration building was renovated.

 LICS continued to mature as an organization.
 In 1995 the volunteer Board of Directors representing member churches, revised the constitution and by-laws and developed a strategic plan to move LICS forward.
-Segue with, in 2008 it did just that.
+In 2008 it did just that.
 LICS moved to its current location on Harmon Street in Lexington.
 Thanks to two generous Lexington businessmen, and countless others, LICS is housed in a beautiful new building and able to care for those in need with dignity and ease.